Liberty State Park, N.J. Photography Location

 1 Audrey Zupp Blvd, Jersey City, N.J.

 This place, one of the most beloved photography locations in New Jersey, holds a special meaning for me.
 It was a favorite spot for my dear friend William Dennis Junior, who is no longer with us.
-His passion for life and this location lives on in my heart, even though he is now gone from this world.
+His passion for life and this location live on in my heart, even though he is now gone from this world.

 This Jersey City photography page is dedicated to you, Big Ice.
 It is a bittersweet tribute to our time together, a memory etched into my heart forever.
 I can still feel the rumble of your large black Cadillac SUV as we cruised around Jersey City, discovering new photo locations—two souls from opposite worlds, brought together by a common passion.
 Our bond transcended our differences, but now that you’re gone, the emptiness feels insurmountable.

 We were two shattered souls brought together by unbearable loss.
 You had been robbed of your sister and me, of my dear mother.
 Our shared grief bound us tightly, aching with every breath we took.
-And now my heartaches because you’re gone.
+And now my heart aches because you’re gone.

 Your kindness knew no bounds, a trait that never failed to astound me.
 You had a heart of gold, always looking out for others before yourself.
 Such a beautiful soul, yet so often overlooked by the cruel world.
 Yet somehow, you opened up to me, trusting me with your vulnerability and pain.
 I will always cherish that and hold it close to my heart.